 - Limit screen time for your child to no more than 1 to 2 hours per day of quality programming, at home, school, or afterschool care.

 - Practice healthy eating habits and physical activity early.
-Encourage active play, and be a role model by eating healthy at family mealtimes and having an active lifestyle.
+Encourage active play, and be a role model by eating healthily at family mealtimes and having an active lifestyle.

 Local Sports Programs